-Gardner is a librarian at WVU Potomac State College in Keyser, West Virginia and holds a bachelor’s degree in ecology and evolutionary biology from Marshall University as well as an associates in geology from Potomac State College.
+Gardner is a librarian at WVU Potomac State College in Keyser, West Virginia, and holds a bachelor’s degree in ecology and evolutionary biology from Marshall University as well as an associate in geology from Potomac State College.

 Gardner teaches library instruction and provides reference assistance for students — in his spare time, he collaborates with other researchers on various scientific topics.

 Looking to start a cool career related to shark conservation?